acumos/security-verification/security-verification-service/docs/design.rst

 * a default set of open source license/security scan tools, which can be replaced in a "plug and play" manner with tools as preferred by Acumos platform operators
+* customization of the default scan tools, e.g. to define new licenses and scan tool configuration to support detecting the licenses for detecting them
 * a default set of success criteria for license/security scans, which can be easily customized by Acumos platform operators
 * integration of scanning at various points in Acumos platform workflows